-A few sprinkles of favorite seasonings (I used pepper, cumin, nutmeg, and cayenne)
+A few sprinkles of favorite seasonings (cumin, nutmeg, cayenne)

-Almond meal, flax seed meal, and dried Italian herbs (for crust if baking)
+Almond meal, flax seed meal, and dried Italian herbs (optional, for crust if baking)

 Preheat oven to 350ºF.
 Cook sweet potato until very soft (I steamed it in the microwave for seven minutes), then scoop out of skin and mash.
 Meanwhile, start pasta and whisk together milk, nutritional yeast, and sweet potato, then mix in seasonings to taste.
 Keep in mind that the flavor will probably intensify significantly with baking.
 Drain cooked pasta and combine with sauce.
 Enjoy as is, or sprinkle with almond meal, flax seed meal, and herbs and bake, covered, for 20 minutes.
 Uncover and bake 10 minutes more, or until surface is set and crispy.
 Yum!